ewired/gjs-guide/docs/extensions/development/creating.md

     Once the new process start, any output from the nested session will be printed in the same terminal.

+- **X11 Sessions**

+    Start by executing the following command, which will monitor the output of GNOME Shell:

+    ```sh
+    $ journalctl -f -o cat /usr/bin/gnome-shell
+    ```

+    Then press `Alt`+`F2` to open the *Run a Command* dialog, then run the built-in command `restart` to have GNOME Shell load your extension.

 Now that you're prepared to debug any problems with your extension, use the `gnome-extensions` tool to enable your extension by running the following command:

 ```sh
 $ gnome-extensions enable example@shell.gnome.org
 ```

+In case of Wayland, execute the above command in a terminal started from within the nested Gnome Shell instance.
+The extension will not be visible in a shell started from your host session, unless you log out and log in first.

 After this is done you should see something like the following in the log: